smartdevicelink/sdl_security_ios/README.md

 ### Certificate URL
 The `CertQAURL` URL in the **SDLPrivateSecurityConstants.m** file should be updated to point to a database that will return certificate data for a specific SDL `appID`.
 The certificate data will be stored on disk as a `.pfx` file so it can persist between app sessions.
 If the certificate has expired, the library will automatically try to download a new certificate.

-Depending on the what you return for the certificate request, you may have to update how the certificate is extracted from the JSON object in **_SDLCertificateManager.m**.
-Currently the certificate manager is setup to handle parsing this JSON format:
+Depending on the response you return for the certificate request, you may need to update how the certificate is extracted from the JSON object in **_SDLCertificateManager.m**.
+Currently the certificate manager is set up to handle parsing this JSON format:
 ```
 {
   "meta": {